 \section{Mixed state separability detection with adaptive optimization}

 Generalizing the pure state to a mixed $n$-qubit state $\varrho$ is feasible by finding a convex roof extension~\cite{bennett1996mixed,uhlmann2010roofs}.
-Solving the full separability of an $n$-qubit mixed state needs to construct a fully separable parameterized mixed state~\cite{consiglio2022variational},
+To solve the full separability of an $n$-qubit mixed state, one needs to construct a fully separable parameterized mixed state~\cite{consiglio2022variational},

 where $\sum_{m=1}^{M}q_m=1$ and each pure state $\sigma_m$ is a fully separable state.
 If there is a state $\sigma$ satisfying the Hilbert-Schmidt distance